Kays-R/Coffee-Shop-Daily-Revenue/README.md

 **Definition:**
 - Linear regression is a statistical method.
 - It is used to model the relationship between a dependent variable and one or more independent variables using a linear equation.
-- It aims to predict the value of the dependent variable based on the independent variables
+- It aims to predict the value of the dependent variable based on the independent variables.

 **How does it work:**
 It finds the best-fitting straight line that minimizes the error between actual data points and predicted values, usually using the least squares method.